SpikeInterface/spikeinterface/doc/how_to/handle_times.rst

 When you load a recording into SpikeInterface, it will be automatically associated with a time array.
 Depending on your data format, this might be loaded from metadata on your raw recording.

-**[TODO: concrete example of this?]**

 If there is no time metadata on your raw recording, the times will be generated based on your sampling rate and number of samples.

+**[TODO: concrete example of a datatype that loads time also on the neo side]**

-You can use the `get_times()` method to inspect the time array associated with your recording.
+You can use the :meth:`get_times() <spikeinterface.core.BaseRecording.get_times>`
+method to inspect the time array associated with your recording.

 .. code-block:: python

     import spikeinterface.full as si

     # Generate a recording for this example
-    recording, _ = si.generate_ground_truth_recording(durations=[10])
+    recording, sorting = si.generate_ground_truth_recording(durations=[10])

     print(f"number of samples: {recording.get_num_samples()}")
     print(f"sampling frequency: {recording.get_sampling_frequency()}"